WiFi Floodlight Security Camera, 2K, Local Recording, No Monthly Fees

 In stock

-FLOOD4MP
+SKU: FLOOD4MP

 The Avalonix FLOOD4MP is a 4MP 2K WiFi floodlight security camera built for homeowners and small business users who want to protect entry points like garages, driveways, and front doors while automatically illuminating the area when motion is detected.
-This weather-resistant outdoor camera combines a 4MP 2K (2560 × 1440) security camera, dual adjustable floodlights, 2-way audio, a siren, and local recording into a single wall-mounted unit.
+This weather-resistant outdoor camera combines a 4MP 2K (2560 x 1440) security camera, dual adjustable floodlights, 2-way audio, a siren, and local recording into a single wall-mounted unit.

-This camera is ideal when you want more than a typical consumer WiFi floodlight camera but do not want to run Ethernet for a full PoE system.
+This camera is ideal when you want more than a typical app-only floodlight camera but do not want to run Ethernet for a full PoE system.
 It supports dual-band 2.4 GHz and 5 GHz WiFi, local microSD recording up to 256GB, and network video recorder support.
 When connected to the same network as an Avalonix Premium Series NVR, it can also be paired with the recorder to take advantage of AI video detection based recording.

 Unlike many floodlight cameras that rely on cloud subscriptions, this camera supports local recording and on-premises video storage.
-That makes it a strong choice for homeowners and businesses looking for a floodlight security camera without monthly fees.
+For buyers comparing floodlight security camera options without monthly fees, the FLOOD4MP stands out because it combines motion-activated lighting, local recording, and NVR compatibility in one unit.

 What makes this camera different from many store-bought floodlight cameras is that it is not locked into a cloud-only ecosystem.
 It can operate as a standalone camera with local recording, or as part of a larger Avalonix recorder system to expand your security coverage.

 This type of camera is a strong fit for areas where you want both video coverage and useful light at the same time.
 Common mounting spots include above a garage door, over a driveway, near a front door, on the side of a house, over a back patio, or on the exterior of a small business.
-The adjustable light heads at time of installation make it easier to direct the light where it is actually needed instead of wasting it on areas you do not care about.
+The adjustable light heads make it easier to direct the light where it is actually needed instead of wasting it on areas you do not care about.

 It is also a practical choice for homeowners who want camera-detected motion to trigger the built-in white LED floodlights.
 That makes the camera useful not just for recording events, but for lighting up a walkway, driveway, porch, or side yard the moment motion is picked up.
 You no longer have to buy a separate floodlight and a separate camera to monitor and observe your property.